lanl/LaGriT/docs/pages/docs/commands/extrude.md

 ### NOTES

 This code works on meshes containing lines, quads, triangles, or hybrid polygons.
 If there are lines in the initial mesh, they become quads; tris become prisms; and quads become hexes.
-If bubble is used, however, lines are not permitted because they do not result in a mesh that extract and hextotet agree with.
-The code will error out in this situation.
+Note that line elements will not work for the **bubble** option and will produce errors during the call to `hextotet`.

+If the **interp** keyword is used, the code expects the number of points in `range1` and `range2` to be equal, and to correspond such that the first point in `range1` will connect to the first point in `range2` in the final mesh object, etc. Other setups will result in a twisted, perhaps invalid mesh object.

-  It is very possible to create an invalid mesh object with this command, especially if the initial mesh is a multivalued surface, or if the extruding vector is in a direction parallel to the plane the initial surface is in.
+It is very possible to create an invalid mesh object with the extrude command, especially if the initial mesh is a multivalued surface, or if the extruding vector is in a direction parallel to the plane the initial surface is in.
 You have been warned.

-  If the **interp** keyword is used, the code expects the number of points in `range1` and `range2` to be equal, and to correspond such that the first point in `range1` will connect to the first point in `range2` in the final mesh object, etc. Other setups will result in a twisted, perhaps invalid mesh object.

 ## EXAMPLES

 ```
 extrude/cmo_hex/cmo_quad/const/5.0/volume
 ```
 This would result in hexes being created out of the initial quad sheet.
 First, since **const** and **volume** are used, the quad sheet will be extruded a constant amount from each point.
 Second, since the extruding vector and **norm** are omitted, the extrusion will occur on the average normal to the plane.
 Therefore, this command will result in a mesh of hexahedrons extruded 5.0 units in an orthogonal direction.
 (Or, more succinctly, a mesh of parallelopipeds of height 5.)

 ```
 extrude/cmo_prism/cmo_tri/ min/10/volume/ 1,2,-1
 ```
 This command would result in prisms being created out of the initial tri sheet.
 First, since **min** is used, the "bottom" of the extruded volume would be a plane.
 Second, because the vector 1, 2, -1 is specified, the extrusion will be in that direction (again the magnitude is not important, the vector is normalized to a unit vector), not in the direction of the average normal.

 ```
 extrude/cmo_bigbox/cmo_quad/const/5.0/bubble/
 ```
 This would result in a surface surrounding an amalgamation of parallelopipeds created from the initial quad sheet.
 First, since **const** is used the quads will be extruded a constant amount from each point in the quad sheet.
 Second, since the extruding vector and **norm** are omitted, the extrusion will occur on the average normal to the plane.
 Therefore, this command will result in a mesh of tris that form the surface of a group of parallelopipeds extruded 5.0 units in an orthogonal direction.

 ```
 extrude/cmo_arbshape/cmo_tri/ min/7.5/bubble/ 3,-2.5,-6
 ```
 This command would result in a mesh of tris that form a surface enclosing a volume of prisms being created out of the initial tri sheet.
 First, since **min** is used, the "bottom" of the surface would be a plane.
 Second, because the vector 3, -2.5, -6 is specified, the extrusion will be in that direction (again the magnitude is not important, the vector is normalized to a unit vector), not in the direction of the average normal of the initial tri surface.

 ```
 extrude/cmo_prism/cmo_tris/interp/14/pset,get,bottom/pset,get,top
 ```
 This command would result in a mesh of prisms being created out of the two sets of tri sheets in cmo_tris as well as 14-1 layers of additional tris that would be interpolated.
 First, since interp is used, the pset defined by bottom would end up connected to the pset defined by top.
 Second, there would be 14 layers of elements that would be placed between the psets top and bottom, so that the resulting grid would have 15 layers of points that would be connected to one another to form prisms.